benrobk1/harvest-route-hub/supabase/functions/MIDDLEWARE_MIGRATION_GUIDE.md

 ### Documentation Requirements

-For any multi-step operation in your edge function, document:
+For each multi-step operation in your edge function, document:

 1. **Operation order** - List the steps in sequence
 2. **Failure points** - Where can each step fail?